 [r-t] Challenge to produce new method - Double Helix Royal

-only do the back 7 only meet at the front and back in coursing order, the 4 bells at the front/back of the
+b. the back 7 meet at the front and back in the coursing order

 More information about the ringing-theory